craftercms/social-media-plugin/readme.md

-# social-media-plugin
+# Social Media Widget Plugin for Crafter CMS

-Basic social media widgets plugin
+This is a plugin to add one or more social media links to your site.